aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-integrations-alpha/README.md

 Lambda integrations enable integrating a WebSocket API route with a Lambda function.
 When a client connects/disconnects or sends a message specific to a route, the API Gateway service forwards the request to the Lambda function

-The API Gateway service will invoke the lambda function with an event payload of a specific format.
+The API Gateway service will invoke the Lambda function with an event payload of a specific format.

 The following code configures a `sendMessage` route with a Lambda integration